s0nic/codex-xrays/README.md

 - `--lines-expanded <N>`: Lines to show when an item is expanded with `m`.
 Default: 12.
 - `--pretty-preview`: Enable emoji + parsed previews (can also set `XRAYS_PRETTY=1`).
 - `--pretty-mode <summary|hybrid>`: Summary only, or summary plus a raw excerpt beneath.
+- `--keep-ansi`: Do not strip ANSI color codes from recent logs (default strips them).

 ## What the UI Shows